10 Tips on How to Pick a WYSIWYG Editor

 Is it Open Source or commercial?

-The first thing you should consider is whether it’s Open Source, commercial or a combination of both.
+The first thing you should consider is whether it’s Open Source or commercial or a combination of both.
 There are different types of Open Source licenses, so please familiarize yourself with them.

 Open Source applications tend to be more stable because they often have a larger user base and more testers.
 This peer-review process subjects the app to more rigorous tests and promotes a wider discourse on how to improve things.
 Open Source apps are better adapted to current trends.
 Of course, this is heavily dependent on the editor’s popularity.